tonghuikang/markdown-cv/index.md

 - Delivered a game to let players experience tradeoffs faced by policymakers in a pandemic
 - Prototyped an RShiny companion to assist the game
 - Explored and documented architectural decisions

-**02.217 Gender Sexuality and Society**
-`Feb 2020 - Apr 2020`<br>
-Gender difference in professional profile writing
-- Analysed metrics and data of LinkedIn profiles of students of the same admit year
-- Conducted surveys and interviews on professional profile writing preferences
-- Produced and shared the video with the class, earned distinction for the course

-## Co-curricular activities

-**SUTD Robotics Club**
-`May 2017 - Present`<br>
-Committee Member, SAUVC participant

-- Facilitated Arduino workshops for more than 100 participants
-- Engineered hydrophones to locate pingers for SAUVC competition

-## Research Projects

-**Fake News Chrome Extension**
-`Dec 2017 - Jul 2018`
-- Constructed a Python API to detect registered falsehoods with subject-word-object triplets

-**Live Piano Cover Transcription**
-`Jan 2018 - Sep 2018`
-- Generated a dataset of synthesized piano covers and its respective scores for training
-- Developed a machine learning model to transcribe piano covers within two octaves